 While working to move this site to using encryption, I have come across another painful reminder of how inadequate the Facebook comments plugin really is.
 When changing the url (and ultimately the domain) of this site from http://cwl.cc to https://cwl.cc Facebook doesn’t handle the change very well.
 What I’m left with is losing another swath of great comments and thinking of a fix.

-Mixed in with “I hate the world”, cat pictures, sponsored posts is the interesting phenomenon of Facebook friend pruning.
-When the mass deletion is upcoming, the user tends to say “For those I truly interact with, I’m keeping you, for the rest, you’ll be deleted”.
-What happens next is a series of unfortunate comments pleading for a stay, while the user, one by one, removes accounts of friends they don’t know.
-I’m here to say you can stop pruning and put the metal objects down.
+Facebook users delete friend, the friends comment, pleading for a stay, while the user, one by one, removes accounts of friends they don’t know.
+I’m hear to say you can stop pruning and put the metal objects down.
 There is no need for you to delete Facebook friends.
 Ever.